 An important complication of anesthesia Anesthesia A state characterized by loss of feeling or sensation.
 This depression of nerve function is usually the result of pharmacologic action and is induced to allow performance of surgery or other painful procedures.
 Anesthesiology: History and Basic Concepts is malignant hyperthermia, an autosomal dominant Autosomal dominant Autosomal inheritance, both dominant and recessive, refers to the transmission of genes from the 22 autosomal chromosomes.
 Autosomal dominant diseases are expressed when only 1 copy of the dominant allele is inherited.
-Autosomal Recessive and Autosomal Dominant Inheritance disorder of the regulation of calcium Calcium A basic element found in nearly all tissues.
-It is a member of the alkaline earth family of metals with the atomic symbol ca, atomic number 20, and atomic weight 40.
-Calcium is the most abundant mineral in the body and combines with phosphorus to form calcium phosphate in the bones and teeth.
-It is essential for the normal functioning of nerves and muscles and plays a role in blood coagulation (as factor IV) and in many enzymatic processes.
-Electrolytes transport in the skeletal muscles Skeletal muscles A subtype of striated muscle, attached by tendons to the skeleton.
+Autosomal Recessive and Autosomal Dominant Inheritance disorder of the regulation of calcium transport Calcium transport Calcium Hemostasis and Bone Metabolism in the skeletal muscles Skeletal muscles A subtype of striated muscle, attached by tendons to the skeleton.
 Skeletal muscles are innervated and their movement can be consciously controlled.
 They are also called voluntary muscles.
 Muscle Tissue: Histology resulting in a hypermetabolic crisis.
 Malignant hyperthermia is marked by high fever Fever Fever is defined as a measured body temperature of at least 38°C (100.4°F).
 Fever is caused by circulating endogenous and/or exogenous pyrogens that increase levels of prostaglandin E2 in the hypothalamus.
 Fever is commonly associated with chills, rigors, sweating, and flushing of the skin.
-Fever, muscle rigidity Rigidity Continuous involuntary sustained muscle contraction which is often a manifestation of basal ganglia diseases.
+Fever, muscle rigidity Muscle rigidity Continuous involuntary sustained muscle contraction which is often a manifestation of basal ganglia diseases.
 When an affected muscle is passively stretched, the degree of resistance remains constant regardless of the rate at which the muscle is stretched.
 This feature helps to distinguish rigidity from muscle spasticity.
-Megacolon, rhabdomyolysis Rhabdomyolysis Rhabdomyolysis is characterized by muscle necrosis and the release of toxic intracellular contents, especially myoglobin, into the circulation.
+Motor Neuron Lesions, rhabdomyolysis Rhabdomyolysis Rhabdomyolysis is characterized by muscle necrosis and the release of toxic intracellular contents, especially myoglobin, into the circulation.
 Rhabdomyolysis, and respiratory and metabolic acidosis Acidosis A pathologic condition of acid accumulation or depletion of base in the body.
 The two main types are respiratory acidosis and metabolic acidosis, due to metabolic acid build up.
 Respiratory Acidosis.
-The mortality rate Mortality rate Calculated as the ratio of the total number of people who die due to all causes over a specific time period to the total number of people in the selected population.
-Measures of Health Status reaches 90% if not quickly identified and treated.
+The mortality Mortality All deaths reported in a given population.
+Measures of Health Status rate reaches 90% if not quickly identified and treated.
 Management involves stopping the offending agent and administering dantrolene Dantrolene Skeletal muscle relaxant that acts by interfering with excitation-contraction coupling in the muscle fiber.
 It is used in spasticity and other neuromuscular abnormalities.
 Although the mechanism of action is probably not central, dantrolene is usually grouped with the central muscle relaxants.
 Spasmolytics.

 Triggering substances: